donecollectively/stellar-contracts/etc/stellar-contracts.api.md

 // Warnings were encountered during analysis:
 //
-// src/Capo.ts:216:9 - (ae-forgotten-export) The symbol "uutMap" needs to be exported by the entry point index.d.ts
+// src/Capo.ts:215:9 - (ae-forgotten-export) The symbol "uutMap" needs to be exported by the entry point index.d.ts
 // src/DefaultCapo.ts:322:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:326:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
 // src/DefaultCapo.ts:327:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:346:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/StellarContract.ts:325:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:260:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:262:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:262:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/delegation/RolesAndDelegates.ts:264:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal

 // (No @packageDocumentation comment for this package)